Communication Skills Courses and Workshops Directory

 Good communication skills are essential in today’s workplace.
 Whether it’s managing up, dealing with difficult people, handling tough situations, using emotional intelligence, or listening to others, knowing how to communicate can mean the difference between success and failure.

-We’ve developed more than 20 interactive training courses that address a myriad of communication skills: sharpening general abilities, developing listening skills, emotional intelligence, building trust, identifying strengths, and a host of other topics related to building workplace relationships.
+At Business Training Works, we’ve developed more than 20 interactive workshops and training courses that address a myriad of communication skills: sharpening general abilities, developing listening skills, emotional intelligence, building trust, identifying strengths, and a host of other topics related to building workplace relationships.

 Our programs are not lecture based, and we will never send you people who will talk at you for a few hours and think they’ve done their job.
 The workshops we conduct are interactive, participant focused, and designed to help those attending identify tactics they can put to immediate use.